Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

 The source code of the projects is basically divided into two packages:

-- `producer`, that implements the simulator of flights information and act as the producer versus the Kafka service.
+- `producer`, that implements the simulator of flight information and acts as the producer versus the Kafka service.
 In particular the following classes are defined:
     - `DemoPublisher.java`, implementing the simulator generating and sending flight monitor data to a Kafka topic;

 <br>